awslabs/gluonts/REFERENCES.md

 	Year = {2018}
 }
 ```
 A scalable state space model.
+Note that code for this model
+is currently not available in GluonTS.
 ```
 @inproceedings{seeger2016bayesian,
 	Author = {Seeger, Matthias W and Salinas, David and Flunkert, Valentin},